Share this page via

 Housing can be permanent or portable structures or outdoor pens with shelter.
 Shelters must have an impermeable base and/or be moved regularly to minimise nutrient leaching and runoff.

-Pigs may be confined to pens for routine health treatments and husbandry practices, or when directed by a veterinarian.
+Pigs may be temporarily confined to pens for routine health treatments and husbandry practices, or when directed by a veterinarian.

-A piggery is Gestation Stall Free if:
+A piggery can be Gestation Stall Free verified if:

 There are APIQ Standards and Performance Indicators specific to supplying pigs/pork to Coles.
 These standards were agreed to after extensive consultation between APL, Coles Supermarkets Australia Pty Ltd (Coles) and existing Coles suppliers.

-A piggery is CSC certified if:
+A piggery can be CSC verified if:

 Having customer specifications built into an industry’s QA program is a first for agriculture in Australia.
-It fits with APL’s responsibility to “create the future farmers need” listed in the company values.

 To start your certification application, familiarise yourself with the certification process.
 Then, contact the APIQ Management team on 1800 789 099 or email email@example.com.

-More information can be found in the APIQ Standards Manual
+More information can be found in the APIQ Standards Manual.